EMBL Courses and Conferences during the Coronavirus pandemic

 More information for participants of events at EMBL Heidelberg can be found here.

 EMBL is committed to sharing research advances and sustaining scientific interaction throughout the coronavirus pandemic.
 We are delighted to announce that the conference is going virtual and invite you to join us online.
-The virtual conference includes live-streamed talks from invited speakers, pre-recorded selected short talks, digital poster sessions and networking opportunities.
+The virtual conference includes live-streamed talks from invited speakers with live Q&A sessions as well as meet the speaker sessions, pre-recorded short talks, digital poster sessions with recorded flash talks and networking opportunities.

 The conference sets the stage for the dissemination and exchange of new developments in diverse, hot fields within chemical biology.
-It is the largest, and longest standing conference in the field, being a platform for inspiration, collaboration and networking for researchers in academia and industry.
-We aim to provide the possibility for every chemical biologist to virtually meet and discuss with peers, from tool development to biological applications, from computational drug design to synthetic chemistry.
+It is the largest and longest standing conference in the field, being a platform for inspiration, collaboration and networking for researchers in academia and industry.
+We aim to provide the possibility for every chemical biologist to virtually meet and discuss with peers topics ranging from tool development to biological applications, from computational drug design to synthetic chemistry.